Helicity correlation of dihadron in current and target fragmentation regions of unpolarized SIDIS: Introduction

 However, most studies in the TFR have focused on unpolarized hadron production, leaving the spin dependence of the final-state hadron in fracture functions largely unexplored.
-A systematic investigation of spin-dependent fracture functions is essential not only for understanding the hadronization mechanism and polarization effects intrinsic to the TFR, but also for establishing a coherent and unified picture of hadronization across both the CFR and TFR.
+A systematic investigation of spin-dependent fracture functions is essential not only for understanding the hadronization mechanism and polarization effects intrinsic to the TFR, but also for establishing a more complete picture of hadronization across both the CFR and TFR.

 The longitudinal spin transfer in CFR hadronization is characterized by the spin-dependent fragmentation function $G_{1Lq}$, where traditional studies usually rely on polarized collisions or electroweak processes~\cite{ALEPH:1996oew,OPAL:1997oem}.
-Recently, the spin correlation of dihadron~\cite{Chen:1994ar, Zhang:2023ugf, Chen:2024qvx, Yang:2024kjn, Huang:2024awn, Li:2023qgj,Shi:2024gex,Shao:2023bga,Shen:2024buh,Lv:2024uev} emerges as a powerful tool to probe spin-dependent FFs through unpolarized collisions, beyond their intrinsic connection to quantum entanglement phenomena~\cite{Barr:2024djo, Guo:2024jch, Cheng:2025cuv, vonKuk:2025kbv, Lin:2025eci,Qi:2025onf}.
-It offers a complementary, and possibly more accessible, way for accessing spin-dependent hadronization in a wide range of unpolarized colliders, significantly enriching our toolkit.
+Recently, the spin correlation of dihadron~\cite{Chen:1994ar, Zhang:2023ugf, Li:2023qgj, Shao:2023bga, Chen:2024qvx, Yang:2024kjn, Huang:2024awn, Shi:2024gex,Shen:2024buh, Lv:2024uev} emerges as a powerful tool to probe spin-dependent FFs through unpolarized collisions, beyond their intrinsic connection to quantum entanglement phenomena~\cite{Barr:2024djo, Guo:2024jch, Cheng:2025cuv, vonKuk:2025kbv, Lin:2025eci, Qi:2025onf, Cao:2025qua}.
+It offers a complementary, and possibly more accessible, way for probing spin-dependent hadronization in a wide range of unpolarized collision processes, significantly enriching our toolkit.
 In this work, we propose the helicity correlation of hadrons in the current and target fragmentation regions as a novel probe to study the spin-dependent fragmentation functions and fracture functions in unpolarized SIDIS experiments.

 The rest of this paper is organized as follows.
 In section~\ref{sec:framework}, we present the theoretical framework for calculating the dihadron production in SIDIS with one hadron in CFR and the other in TFR.
 The dihadron helicity correlation is defined.
 In section~\ref{sec:numerical}, we first calculate the perturbative matching of the fracture functions and then, based on the matching result, provide numerical predictions of the helicity correlation.
 A summary is given in section~\ref{sec:summary}.